rpollack/baseball-team-similarity/README.md

 	1 point for every 1 walk allowed
 	1 point for every 1 home run allowed

+All calculations are made using a 162-game equivalent season.

+The input to this script is the Teams.csv file available from the Lahman database.
+It is expected to be located at 'lahman/Teams.csv' relative to this script.

 The output of this script is one .csv file for each team/season.
+Each .csv file consists of rows defining the similarity score between that team and all the others.

 For example, 2011 Baltimore Orioles.csv and 2012 Baltimore Orioles.csv.
 Currently all .csv file are stored in a "results" subdirectory which is created if it doesn't exist already.

-Each .csv file has 2714 rows defining the similarity score between that team and all the others.

 For example, 2011 Baltimore Orioles.csv might look like this:
 2010 Texas Rangers, 857
-2010 Washing Nationals, 857
+2010 Washington Nationals, 365

 ... and so on.